kingslayer1312/PerfTweaker/README.md

 **2. Navigate to script location:** cd /path/to/script/performance-tweaker.sh
 **3. Execute script:** bash performance-tweaker.sh

-In case you wish to restore the original cpu governor mode, run the restore-defaults.sh script as root
+In case you wish to restore the original cpu governor mode, run the restore-defaults.sh script as root.
+After running the script, you'll have to reboot your system for the changes to take place.